slackapi/python-slack-sdk/docs-src/basic_usage.rst

 Updating the content of a message
 ----------------------------------
 Let's say you have a bot which posts the status of a request.
-When that request is updated, you'll want to update the message to reflect it's state.
+When that request is updated, you'll want to update the message to reflect its state.
 Or your user might want to fix a typo or change some wording.
 This is how you'll make those changes.

 .. code-block:: python